Louis Gonda: Career

 He and his father started a company, International Lease Finance Corporation, which was sold to American International Group (AIG) in 1990, after which he was an AIG executive vice president until his retirement in 1995.

 Since 1995, he has run Lexington Commercial Holdings, which looks after his interests in commercial real estate and venture capital.

 In 2000, his net worth was estimated at $2 billion, and in 2006, at $1.9 billion.
-In 2009, it was reported that following the financial crisis and the fall in the AIG share price from $70 to $2, Gonda was looking to sell assets, including "an eight-bedroom, $35-million Beverly Hills mansion, a $43-million Gulfstream V corporate jet and a $3-million beachfront home".
+In 2009, it was reported that after the 2008 financial crisis and the fall in the AIG share price from $70 to $2, Gonda was looking to sell assets, including "an eight-bedroom, $35-million Beverly Hills mansion, a $43-million Gulfstream V corporate jet and a $3-million beachfront home".
 In 2009, Gonda was no longer on the Forbes list of billionaires.

 Gonda is president of Lexington Commercial Holdings, chairman of Lexington Ventures, and a director of Trethera Corporation.